*Now recruiting a research assistant!*

-I am a researcher working at INRA (National Institute of Agricultural Research) at the PACA Research Center, Plant Pathology Research Unit in Montfavet (France).
+I am a researcher working at INRAE (National Institute of Agricultural and Environmental Research) at the PACA Research Center, Plant Pathology Research Unit in Avignon (France).

 I did my PhD in València (Spain) in the group of Santiago F. Elena at the Institute of Molecular and Cell Plant Biology (Polytechnic University of València – Spanish Research Council), using plant viruses as a model to address evolutionary questions.
 I studied molecular compensatory evolution of the plant virus TEV (Tobacco etch virus).